Ford Mustang SUV starts a blitz of new electric vehicles

 “There are going to be plenty of BEV (battery electric) SUVs on the market.
 Some will have big batteries and double motors and be pretty fast.
 Some will look really good,” said Jason Castriota, the company’s brand director for electric vehicles.
 “No one can combine all those elements and create something that will cut right through the clutter,” he said.
 “Mustang is power.”

 The five-passenger Mach E sort of resembles a Mustang, and Ford says it comes close to matching the car’s performance.
-Engineers say the base model will have a range of about 230 miles (370 kilometers) per charge, with a long-range option of more than 300 miles (483 kilometers).
-The base version is expected to go from zero to 60 mph (96.6 kph) in a little over six seconds, Ford said, while the performance GT version will do it in about 3.5 seconds.
+Engineers say the base model will have a range of about 230 miles per charge, with a long-range option of more than 300 miles.
+The base version is expected to go from zero to 60 mph in a little over six seconds, Ford said, while the performance GT version will do it in about 3.5 seconds.

 The base version is rear-wheel-drive, with all-wheel-drive options.
 It has the Mustang pony badge on the front and rear, a long hood and a fastback look at the rear.
 Yet designers preserved rear-seat headroom with a blacked-out glass roof.
 The Mustang team set up the Mach E’s chassis tuning, which determines its handling.
 Designers also copied the Mustang’s triple tail lights.